How to remove the Tapsnake virus on your Mac?

 Browser hijackers that redirect your browser homepage and searches are a common form of malware.

-1. In Safari, click on the Safari menu, choose Preferences and then Extensions.
+- In Safari, click on the Safari menu, choose Preferences/Settings in macOS Ventura, and then Extensions.
 Look for anything that shouldn’t be there.
-If you see anything, click on it and select Uninstall.
+If you see anything, click on it and press Uninstall.

-2. In Chrome, paste: “chrome://extensions” into the address bar and review the extensions that are installed.
+- In Chrome, paste “chrome://extensions” into the address bar and review the extensions that are installed.
 If you see one you haven’t deliberately installed, click on it and choose Remove.

-3. In Firefox, click on the three lines at the right of the toolbar and choose Add-ons.
+- In Firefox, click on the three lines at the right of the toolbar and choose Add-ons and themes.
 Click on Extensions and look for any that you haven’t installed.
 If you find one, click on it and choose Remove.

 Once you’ve removed extensions, check that your browser homepage hasn’t been altered and that search queries are carried out using your preferred search engine.
-If not, go back to Preferences in Safari, Settings in Chrome (paste chrome://settings) in the address bar, or Options in Firefox and reset your homepage and preferred search engine.
+If not, go back to Preferences/Settings in Safari, Settings in Chrome (paste chrome://settings) in the address bar, or Settings in Firefox (paste about:preferences) and reset your homepage and preferred search engine.
 Once removed, browser hijackers won’t trouble you again, so long as you’re vigilant about the links you click and the apps you download.

-Tapsnake isn’t a virus and if you see a warning telling you that your Mac is infected, it’s fake.
-The best thing to do is to ignore it and close the window, quitting your browser or restarting your Mac if necessary.
-If you’re worried that you may have downloaded malware, such as a browser hijacker, the best thing to do is scan your computer with an anti-malware tool such as the one in CleanMyMac X. Do that regularly and you will have peace of mind that your Mac remains free from malware of any kind.
+Tapsnake isn’t a virus, and if you see a warning telling you that your Mac is infected, it’s fake.
+The best thing to do is to ignore it and close the window, quit your browser, or restart your Mac if necessary.
+If you’re worried that you may have downloaded malware, such as a browser hijacker, the best thing to do is scan your computer with an anti-malware tool, such as the one in CleanMyMac X. Do that regularly, and you will have peace of mind that your Mac remains free from malware of any kind.